 Both account payables and account receivables are important processes in the business running aspect of any company.
 Luckily, both of these functions can be enhanced by automation

-In general, the AP department is responsible for managing payments, bills and invoices owed by their company to its suppliers.
-Regardless of their sizes, companies big or small all have a considerable influx of invoces coming everyday, which in turn lowers processing efficiecy.
+In general, the AP department is responsible for managing payments, bills, and invoices owed by the company to its suppliers.
+Regardless of their sizes, companies big or small all have a considerable influx of invoices coming every day, which in turn lowers processing efficiency.
 With AP automation, at least 70% of invoices will be received automatically, with a 90% boost to the yearly work productivity of an AP clerk.
-What’s more, the technology also helps to reduce costs by eliminating many redundant manual tasks and human-errors.
+What’s more, the technology also helps to reduce costs by eliminating many redundant manual tasks and human errors.

-As the company expands, so are their staffing numbers.
-The available workforce are becoming more competitive than ever, causing employers to take on as many millennial talents as possible, the sooner the better.
+As the company expands, so are its staffing numbers.
+The available workforce is becoming more competitive than ever, causing employers to take on as many millennial talents as possible, the sooner the better.
 With this constant wave of newbies, the amount of workload for the HR team will be tremendous.
 Thus, they would need to fall back on automation.
-Bots can offer assistance in standard form-filling, notifications, and various database records population.
+Bots can offer assistance in standard form-filling, notifications, and various database records populations.
 Once again, this AI-driven technology will save time and deliver error-free work in minutes while avoiding massive email trails of communication.

 IT: Service Desk

 IT service desk is there to solve any requests or reports from any department across the organization.
-Though such work is important, many tasks are dull and repetitive, creating a less than ideal working environment.
+Though such work is important, many tasks are dull and repetitive, creating a less-than-ideal working environment.
 With the help of intelligent automation, incoming tickets can be automatically triaged and directed to the right queue.
 Specifically designed bots can resolve such mundane cases as password resets and other common issues using an IT-approved workflow.
-In the end, these solutions allows IT personnel to focus on more strategic and pressing priorities, while still maintaining workflow continuity.
+In the end, these solutions allow IT personnel to focus on more strategic and pressing priorities, while still maintaining workflow continuity.